 ARES D1 can provide interoperability with local, regional, State and federal governmental agencies, the military, including all of the Defense Department forces, Coast Guard, and the National Guard.
-Additionally, with the Civil Air Patrol, the Indiana Guard Reserve, and similar State sponsored military militia organizations, as well as emergency management and humanitarian relief organizations including the Salvation Army, and others throughout the State, region, across the nation, and if needed, worldwide.
+Additionally, with the Civil Air Patrol, the Indiana Guard Reserve, and similar State sponsored military militia organizations, as well as emergency management and humanitarian relief organizations including the Salvation Army, American Red Cross and others throughout the State, region, across the nation, and if needed, worldwide.

+Successful cyber-hacking of ARES D1 data communications is virtually impossible and cyber-attacks are easily thwarted.
 ARES D1 uses radio systems that are geographically dispersed.
 They can be at fixed, mobile or portable locations to meet the need of the organization being supported during the emergency or disaster.
 Their communications systems use the Earth’s atmosphere as their “transmission media and transport layer;” use a variety of communication modes and digital algorithms, most of which are extremely difficult to intercept and properly decode.
 And they operate on a wide array of randomly selected radio frequencies, which when combined, make successful cyber-hacking virtually impossible.

-With just 17-feet of aluminum tent pole held together with a bungee cord and mounted on a 4-foot high camera tripod...
+With just 17-feet of aluminum tent pole held together with a bungee cord and mounted on a 4-foot high camera tripod.

-At least one easily transportable, field deployable two-way radio and tablet or laptop computer, powered by a Generator, Battery, or Solar Power
+At least one easily transportable, field deployable two-way radio and tablet or laptop computer, powered by a generator, battery, or solar power.

-Wide-area, Nationwide communications connectivity during nearly any situation.
+Wide-area nationwide communications connectivity during nearly any situation.

-National Weather Service 500mb forecast chart transmitted as a Fax over High Frequency radio in Boston, MA and received by an ARES D1 member in Lake County, IN on HF.
+National Weather Service 500mb forecast chart transmitted as a fax over High Frequency radio in Boston, MA, and received by an ARES D1 member in Lake County, IN on HF.